nschoch/nschoch.github.io/_pages/privacy-policy.md

 I have no way to inform individual users of changes to the policy because I do not collect information on individual visitors.
 Visitors will have to check this page for changes.

 #### What is the effective date of this policy?
-I last updated this policy on June 7, 2021.
+I last updated this policy on November 16, 2021.

 #### Do you use cookies?
 Yes this site uses cookies for the visitor analytics mentioned above.
 If you turn on your browser's Do Not Track feature, this site will not generate cookies in your browser.

 ### Client Information
-I protect my client data by storing it only as long as I need it on encrypted servers (Microsoft).
+I protect data by storing it only as long as I need it on encrypted servers (Microsoft).